CALEBCH0/cl-research/README.md

 2. **Out of memory**: Reduce batch_size and use smaller models
 3. **Import errors**: Try `pip install -r requirements_fixed.txt`
 4. **WSL network issues**: Download on Windows and copy to WSL filesystem
+5. **Numpy warnings on WSL**: The longdouble warning is harmless and has been suppressed